tailor-platform/frontend-packages/packages/minitailorctl/README.md

 ### Tailorctl proxy

-minitailorctl can run any commands on [tailorctl](https://github.com/tailor-platform/tailorctl) without explictly configured your envivonment to connect it to minitailor.
+minitailorctl can run any command from [tailorctl](https://github.com/tailor-platform/tailorctl) and is pre-configured to communicate with a locally running minitailor instance.

 ```bash
 # The below is the same as "tailorctl alpha workspace create --name test-workspace",